AFRICAN-AMERICAN FARMERS: WORKING THE PLOUGH

 CURWOOD: Faith, knowledge of the land, and a good head for business have been the keys to Ephron Lewis's success.
 In addition to growing rice, soybeans and wheat, Mr. Lewis operates the nation's only black-owned rice mill.
 His story is an exception.
 Since the Lewises purchased this cropland during World War I, farm acreage owned by blacks has shrunk dramatically.
 Today black family farms are disappearing even faster than white family farms.
 Ephron Lewis is fortunate.
 His family has overcome the challenges that drove other African-Americans out of the South and out of farming.

 LEWIS: When I was in High School we didn't have electricity ....
-Arkansas Power and Light came within a mile, less, within a half a mile of us, and came on our road to a white family that's just down the road and they cut it off there.
+Arkansas Power and Light came within a mile, listen, within a half a mile of us, and came on our road to a white family that's just down the road and they cut it off there.
 And we tried to get them to bring it on down here, but they just refused to bring it that far.
 And on the other end of the road there was a white family on that end, they brought it to their place.
-And so we were just left in the middle without utilities.
+And so we were just kind of left in the middle without utilities.

 CURWOOD: Left in the dark.

 CURWOOD: Through the persistence of his father, the power company ultimately relented and brought in the lines.
-The house that got that first power hook-up still stands, though it used to be on stilts 3 1/2 feet above the ground.
+The house that got that first power hook-up still stands, though it used to be on stilts three feet above the ground.
 The stilts kept the house high and dry when the Mississippi river flooded its banks.
-The periodic floods were a nuisance, but they also were an essential part of agriculture in the delta region.
+The periodic floods were a nuisance, but they were also an essential part of agriculture in the delta region.
 Flood waters brought important nutrients to replenish the dark soil.

-LEWIS: When we were children we called this "gumbo", but the real name for it is heavy clay.
+LEWIS: When we were children we used to call this "gumbo", but the real name for it is heavy clay.
 And this is what we have.
 We always talk about we wish we had some of that good light silt loam soil that we could work almost anytime.
 But this heavy clay is soil that, we had a saying when we were boys and girls growing up in this part of the country -- if you stick with it in the summer it will stick with you in the winter.
 And what I mean by that, as you walk on it in the winter it will stick to your shoes, and your feet keep getting larger and larger and larger so -- this is until a whole big clump falls off.
 This soil here is highly productive and it's real -- once you get it worked up and you work it right it will produce for you.